oscarlab/graphene-contrib/tensorflow-serving-cluster/README.md

 # TensorFlow Serving Cluster PPML Tutorial Scripts

 This directory contains the scripts package for [TensorFlow Serving cluster PPML tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html), split into two sub-directories:
-- Kebubernetes.
+- Kubernetes.
 This directory contains Yaml configuration files of the services `flannel` and `ingress-nginx` and installation scripts.
 We need to setup these two services in the host to run Kubernetes.